News Center > Entergy Arkansas prepping for severe winter weather operations

-LITTLE ROCK, Ark. – Entergy Arkansas is staging crews, equipment and supplies in areas of the state likely to be the hardest hit later this week based on a forecast for bitter cold, sustained winds, sleet, freezing rain, snow and ice accumulations.
+LITTLE ROCK, Ark. – Entergy Arkansas is staging crews, equipment and supplies in areas of the state likely to be the hardest hit in the coming days based on a forecast for sleet, freezing rain, and ice accumulations.
+In the event of power outages, the local workforce consisting of scouts, vegetation crews, linemen and more is prepared to begin restoration as quickly as they can safely do so.
+Additional resources from other mutual assistance energy companies have also been requested.

 Additionally, wet and icy roads can make travel hazardous for crews.
 In the event of power outages, crews will begin assessing damages, then repairing equipment and restoring power as quickly as it is safe to do so.